Quick answer

 | Sales pipeline | CRM (Salesforce, Zoho CRM) |

 Connect each source to your BI tool.
-For Tally, use the native connector — no export needed.
+For Tally, FireAI's native connector requires no export, no ODBC, and no IT help.
 For Google Sheets or Excel, upload directly.
-For APIs, use the built-in connector library.
+For APIs, use the built-in connector library supporting 250+ sources.

 Step 3: Build Your KPI Cards